viamrobotics/docs/docs/how-tos/detect-color.md

 {{% expand "Have your own rover?" %}}

-If you are running this tutorial on [your own Viam Rover](/appendix/try-viam/rover-resources/), make sure you have [configured your rover](/appendix/try-viam/rover-resources/rover-tutorial-fragments/).
+If you are running this tutorial on [your own Viam Rover](/appendix/try-viam/rover-resources/), make sure you have physically set up and [configured your rover](/appendix/try-viam/rover-resources/rover-tutorial-fragments/).
 Go to the **CONFIGURE** tab of the machine, find the camera and click on the **Test** panel at the bottom of the camera's configuration panel to test the camera stream.

 {{% /expand%}}